outsinre/outsinre.github.com/_posts/2016-05-06-cloudflare-https.md

 We will basically do two things:

-1. Switch to Cloudflare DNS servers.
-Subsequently, DNS records will be imported to Cloudflare.
-You'd best delete DNS records on the old platforms.
+1. Cloudflare imports DNS records and switch DNS servers to Cloudflare's.You'd best delete DNS records on the old platforms.
 2. Turn on a few security settings on Cloudflare.
 That' all!

 # DNS switch